 9. Shoot on an Overcast Day

 Not all sunny spring days are suitable for flower photography.
 A cloudy day gives natural soft light that highlights the delicacy and tenderness of the flowers.
+This is a good time to pick up your gear and take it for a flower photography session.

 Direct sun on a sunny day can give you unnecessary shadows.
 Usually, you can’t shoot during the midday, unlike the overcast day.